Weltraumschaf/minivm/README.md

 +--------+     +----------+     +--------------+     +---------+
 ```

 The frontend parses the source code and transforms it into an intermediate form (abstract syntax tree).
 This tree is transformed into byte code which will be executed by the backend.

 ## Frontend

 The frontend is built of a lexer for lexical analysis (token generation) and a parser to create the abstract syntax tree.
+It's purpose is to transform the givne source code into an intermediate model (abstract syntax tree).

 ### Source Code Syntax